NeoSeM/WebDriverUtility/README.md

 ### Installing

-Download project, add to new solution, run.
+Download project, add to new solution, build and run.

 ## Authors